sandeepseeram-techfirst/intel_mlops_certification/MLOps_Engineering/ML_Systems_Engineering.md

 one of the biggest use cases of ML today is in recommender systems because with recommender systems, a bad recommendation is usually forgiving—the user just won’t click on the recommendation.

+#### Fraud detection
+is among the oldest applications of ML in the enterprise world.
+If your product or service involves transactions of any value, it’ll be susceptible to fraud.